skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Articles]

 ##Chicago Tribune Digital Microfilm from ProQuest
 Browse full-image content from 2008 onward.
-After logging in, choose "Title Select" to connect to the Tribune.
-There's a lag of a few months before current editions appear in this resource (full-image views of this week's Trib are available in NewspaperDirect PressDisplay).
+After logging in, choose "Title Select" to connect to the _Tribune_.
+There's a lag of a few months before current editions appear in this resource (full-image views of this week's paper are available in NewspaperDirect PressDisplay).
 [Articles]

 ##Children's Literature Comprehensive Database
+Reviews and information about childrens' books

 ##Consumer Health Complete
-For the health-conscious consumer, covers all areas of health and wellness from mainstream medicine to complementary, holistic, and integrated medicing.
+Get health and wellness information from hundreds of health journals and refrence books covering mainstream and integrated medicine.
+You can browse and search by topic or condition.

 ##ConsumerReports.org
-Find ratings and recommendations on appliances, electronics, cars, and more.
-Ratings, reviews, recommendation and buying advice from the source that buyers trust.
+Find ratings and recommendations on appliances, electronics, cars, and more from the popular consumer review resource.
 [Consumer information]
+[Cars]

 ##Consumers' Checkbook
-Local consumer information for home repair, personal services, health professionals and more.
-It includes Chicago Consumers' Checkbook.
-You'll be asked to register with Consumers' Checkbook for home use.
-Get ratins on local service firms and  stores, such as auto repair shops, plumbers, dentists, banks and more, covering the entire Chicagoland area.
+Ratings on Chicago-area service providers such as car mechanics, plumbers, dentists, banks, and more.
+You'll be asked to register with Consumers' Checkbook to access the reviews.
+[Consumer information]

 ##CultureGrams Online
-Start here to find out about people in other countries.
-Listen to the national anthem, look at pictures, and try recipes.
-Learn about each country's history, customs and government, and see what everyday life is like.
+Learn about the worlds' people with concise profiles of daily life and customs in nearly 200 countries and all U.S. states and Canadian provinces.
+[Homework Help]
+[Kids]

-##Current Biography Illustrated
+##Current Biography Illustrated from EBSCOhost
+Magazine-length biographical profiles of celebrities, politicians, entertainers, sports figures, scientists, and other notable figures and newsmakers from the 1940s to the present.
+[General facts]

 ##Early World of Learning from World Book Online
-For preschool and elementary school students.
-Offers narrated stories, provides leveled reading practice, and is a child's first online encyclopedia.
+Narrated stories, games, and leveled reading practice for preschool and elementary school students.
+Includes a basic encyclopedia for the littlest learners.
+[Kids]

 ##ERIC from OCLC FirstSearch
-For researchers in the education field, an index to published and unpublished sources on education; includes some full-text documents.
+Articles and reports on education for teachers, students, and

 ##eSequels